iwparry/tech201_oop/oop_four_pillars/README.md

 ### Polymorphism
 Polymorphism literally means "many forms".
 Polymorphism is a way of interfacing with objects and receiving different results.
 For example suppose we have a car, washing machine and a dvd player.
-All of these would have a "start" method but of course despite having the same method we will have different results i.e. the car starts its engine, the washing machine begins washing clothes and the dvd player starts showing the content of the disc inside.
+All of these would have a "start" method but of course despite having the same method we will have different results.
 ```python
 from snake import Snake